foxfriends/abby-and-elliot/README.md

 A game made in 3 days for the GMC Jam #11.

-Graphics by Pearl Qiu.
+Graphics by Pearl Qiu (Kittyalyst).
 Code by me.